tglanz/mypl/mypl_spec/showcase.md

 ### simple functions

-define an in/de crement functions and apply them to a variable
+define an in/de crement functions and apply them to a variable.

 <pre>